 A patented solution for cleaning limescale, rust and other deposits effectively from your toilet bowl, CLR Pro works on all kinds of surfaces to give you the cleanest toilet bowl for your home.

-- Patented solution for cleaning all kinds of deposits from different surfaces
+- A patented solution for cleaning all kinds of deposits from different surfaces

 - Non-toxic solution

-- Can be used on light coloured grout
+- Can be used on light colored grout

 - Can be used on limescale and hard water stains